cu-boulder/shared-skills-git/exercise-2.md

 You will be greating **branches** and using **pull requests** to merge those beanches back into the main branch.

-**DO NOT BEGIN THIS EXERCISE UNTIL YOU HAVE RECIEVED A NOTIFACTION THAT IT'S YOUR TURN**
+**Do not begin until you have recieved a notification that its your turn**

-1. Make sure your version of the repository is upto date (using either the desktop app or the command line).
+1. Make sure your version of the repository is upto date.
+In Github desktup
 2. You will recieve a notification when it is your turn to edit.
 3. Once its your turn, create a new branch called lastname_firstname (e.g. dylan_bob)
 3. Edit `ourfile.md` file by visting the most recently added wikiprdia page (the link above your name).
 Add a wikipedia link next to your name.
 However, the page you add must be reachable from the preceeding person's link.